 - Improve responsiveness of national employment services to serve jobseekers and employers with different needs

 - Implement effective labour market programmes adapted to the specific characteristics of regional and local labour markets

-- promote cooperation between public employment services and private employment agencies
+- Promote appropriate regulation and bolster cooperation between public employment services and private employment agencies

 01 April 2011

 This CD-ROM is a compilation of core publications on Employment Services.
 The publications have been grouped into five major areas: i) Public Employment Services (PES) and their role in a changing labour market; ii) PES responses to economic downturns and post-crisis situations; iii) Private Employment Agencies and their regulation, monitoring and enforcement; iv) Career Guidance; and v) Conventions and Recommendations.

 10 November 2009

 This paper compiles information on the contributions of national public employment services in countries in every region to respond to the employment impact of the financial crisis and illustrates the important role these institutions serve in the labour market.

 A guide to worker displacement : some tools for reducing the impact on workers, communities and enterprises.
 Update March 2009

 The Guide presents possible strategies for averting layoffs and promoting business retention by communities, enterprise managements and workers’ associations.
 A discussion of early warning networks is also presented, stressing the importance of monitoring and rapid response mechanisms such as retraining to ensure worker adjustment and economic renewal.